Stefan-Korner/SpacePyLibrary/README.md

 - master....implementation for Python 3
 - python2...implementation for Python 2

-This branch is the master branch for Python 3.
+This branch is the python2 branch for Python 2.